CS-271-nilsstreedain/.github/profile/README.md

 ## 15.Statement Regarding Students with Disabilities

 - 15.1.
 Accommodations for students with disabilities are determined and approved by Disability Access Services (DAS).
-If you, as a student, believe you are eligible for accommodations but have not obtained approval please contact DAS immediately at 541-737-4098 or at http://ds.oregonstate.eduLinks to an external site..
+If you, as a student, believe you are eligible for accommodations but have not obtained approval please contact DAS immediately at 541-737-4098 or at http://ds.oregonstate.edu.
 DAS notifies students and faculty members of approved academic accommodations and coordinates implementation of those accommodations.
 While not required, students and faculty members are encouraged to discuss details of the implementation of individual accommodations.

 ## 16.Expectations for Student Conduct

 - 16.1.
-Student conduct is governed by the university’s policies, as explained at https://beav.es/codeofconduct (Links to an external site.)
+Student conduct is governed by the university’s policies, as explained at https://beav.es/codeofconduct

 ## 17.Academic Honesty